 (4) For the purpose of subsection (3), an award or a provision of it has retrospective effect if and only if it has effect from a date earlier than the day on which the award is delivered.

-40. Power to vary or cancel award
+40. Varying and cancelling awards

 (1) Subject to subsections (2), (3) and (4) and to sections 29A and 38, the Commission may by order at any time vary an award.

 (2) An application to the Commission to vary an award may be made by any organisation or association named as a party to the award or employer bound by the award.